 This page editorial help: Sister Lynn near Atlanta, GA

-Priests offered sacrifices in the Old covenant, but they could not "take away" sins of people.
-So, sin and sacrifice were repeated.
-It was not God's Will.
+Priests offered sacrifices in the Old covenant, but they could not "take away" the sins.
+So, sins and sacrifices were repeated.
+It was not God's 'will'.
 So, God the Word became Man Jesus, and sacrificed himself as the Lamb of God.
-As High Priest, he took away all sins, the first covenant, and established the second covenant, with one sacrifice and one forgiveness.
-By his ONE time sacrifice, he takes away all our sins, all our unrighteousness, which is the addiction that causes sin, and sanctifies us ONCE for all.
-But, if we willfully sin again, there will be no more sacrifice to forgive, but God will devour us as adversaries in the judgment.
+As the High Priest, he made the second covenant in the place of the first.
+By his ONE time sacrifice, he takes away all our sins, and unrighteousness, which is addiction to sin, so that we don't have to sin again.
+He forgives all the past sins and sanctifies us ONCE for all.
+But, if we willfully sin again, there will be no more sacrifice to forgive, and God will devour us as adversaries in the judgment.

 In the Old Testament, animal sacrifices were made for a few reasons, and one of the reasons is for the forgiveness of our sins.
 Unfortunately, those animal sacrifices could not "take away" our sins.
 Forgiven is to excuse the sins and the penalty will not be imposed on the sinner.
 "Take away" sins is to remove the sins, as well as to remove the one that causes sin, so that this sinner may not sin again.
 The root of cause of sins is unrighteousness.
 If the unrighteousness is removed from a person, that person will not sin anymore.
 Since the sacrifices of animals cannot take away sins, people will commit sins repeatedly, and make sacrifices repeatedly.
 God does not like scarifies, but he loves mercy.
 Repeated sacrifice system is not the will of God.
 "Hebrews 10:2 For then would they not have ceased to be offered? because that the worshippers once purged should have had no more conscience of sins.
 3 But in those sacrifices there is a remembrance again made of sins every year.
 4 For it is not possible that the blood of bulls and of goats should take away sins.
 Matthew 9:13 But go ye and learn what that meaneth, I will have mercy, and not sacrifice: for I am not come to call the righteous, but sinners to repentance."
 These sacrifices were made repeatedly because the blood of animals could not "take away" sins.
 So, Jesus Christ came to take away the sins of the people.
 "John 1:29 The next day John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world."
 When Jesus Christ forgives sins applying his blood, he "takes away" their sins, and also he removes the unrighteousness, which causes them to commit sins, as an addiction.
 "1 John 1:7 But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin. ...
 9 ..., he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness."
 Since the addiction is "taken away', they don't have to commit sins.
 Their past sins are forgiven, and they will not commit anymore sins, so God made them perfect.